nft-api/nft-api/README.md

 The NFT API for fast and easy getting resolved data from Ethereum (ETH), Binance Smart Chain (BSC), Polygon (MATIC), Avalanche (AVAX) blockhains.
 Also has a support for testnets.

+Get NFT Metadata, NFT Owners, NFT Balances, Search NFTs Based on Metadata, and so much more!

+This API is widely used in the web3 industry and is powering many projects.

 # 🚀 `Quick Start`

 All NFT API requests require the `X-API-KEY`.
 You can get your free NFT API KEY here https://admin.moralis.io/web3Api#